Sonny Kiss: Impact Wrestling (2023)

 Kiss debuted in Impact Wrestling on October 21, 2023 at Bound for Glory as a participant in the 20-person Intergender Call Your Shot Gauntlet match.
 Kiss eliminated Gisele Shaw but then was eliminated by Brian Myers and Matt Cardona.
-On the November 16 episode of Impact!, Kiss challenged the Knockouts World Champion Trinity in a non-title match, however, was unsuccessful.
+On the November 16 episode of Impact!, Kiss challenged the Knockouts World Champion Trinity in a non-title match, but was unsuccessful.

 Personal life

+Kiss is genderfluid, and despite generally wrestling against men, she uses both she/her and he/him pronouns.

 In 2013, Kiss became a certified personal trainer and yoga instructor.

 In November 2020, Kiss earned a Bachelor of Science in Exercise physiology.

 On the podcast AEW Unrestricted, Kiss described herself as a "nostalgia junkie" and is a fan of various pop culture fads from the 1990s and early 2000s relating to fashion, gaming, television, and coming of age films.
-Kiss is an avid fan of rap metal band Limp Bizkit and has a close relationship with the members of the band.
+Kiss is a fan of rap metal band Limp Bizkit and has a relationship with the members of the band.

 Kiss cites Chyna, D-Generation X, Rob Van Dam, Rey Mysterio, Trish Stratus, Lita, The Hardy Boyz, Jazz, Sharmell, Molly Holly, Miss Elizabeth, Victoria, Alicia Fox, and Gail Kim along with mentors Dustin Rhodes, Chris Jericho, and Billy Gunn as major influences.
 Kiss has stated in several interviews that Jacqueline was one of her biggest inspirations and that she grew up emulating her.

 On January 3, 2025, Kiss became engaged to wrestler Billy Dixon, and the two subsequently married on March 8, 2025.